trentbrooks/ofxMovieClip/README.md

 ofxMovieClip & ofxImageSequenceLoader are a set of helper classes for loading and controlling image sequences.
 These were created to add simple timeline control similar to Flash ( play(), stop(), gotoAndPlay(), etc ).

-Now templated with ofxTextureMovieClip/ofxTextureImageSequence for ofTexture's, ofxFboMovieClip/ofxFboImageSequence for ofFbo's, and ofxPixelsMovieClip/ofxPixelsImageSequence for ofPixels. ofPixels are good for very large image sequences, stored on disk instead of graphics card.
+Now templated with ofxTextureMovieClip/ofxTextureImageSequence for ofTexture's, and ofxPixelsMovieClip/ofxPixelsImageSequence for ofPixels. ofPixels are good for large image sequences, stored on disk instead of graphics card.

 ## Credit ##
 ofxImageSequenceLoader is just a modified version of FlightPhase's http://www.flightphase.com ofxImageSequence.